aligator/height-tile-map-godot/README.md

 I am not sure yet, if / how this tile map could be used in real projects.
 For now think of it as a tech-experiment.

-A small, simple noise generator is included to generate example maps.
+A small, simple noise generator (Diamond Square) is included to generate example maps.
 It will regenerate on each run.
-It requires the map size to be 2^n
+It requires the map size to be 2^n.
-(Note: currently it is a bit broken and generates invalid tiles which cannot be rendered...)

 ![](example_map.png)